prolixalias/gravitee-api-management/docker/quick-setup/tags-internal-external/README.md

 # Internal & External Sharding tags

-Here is a docker-compose to run APIM with two gateways:
+Here is a nerdctl compose to run APIM with two gateways:
  - One configured with sharding tag `internal`.
 It will only sync APIs configured for this tag.
 To use this gateway, call your API with `http://localhost:8082/myapi`.
  - One configured with sharding tag `external`.
 It will only sync APIs configured for this tag.
 To use this gateway, call your API with `http://localhost:8081/myapi`.